 EDC backpacks with laptop sleeves work well for students or young professionals.
 But not so much for avid backpackers who spend most of their time in remote places with no electrical connections.

-The compartments inside your EDC are crucial; they keep your items separate (e.g., dry away from wet) and determine what travel essential you can take.
+The compartments inside your EDC are crucial; they keep your items separate (e.g., dry away from wet; or sharp objects away from scratchable glasses) and determine what travel essentials you can take.
 So, ensure that the bag’s interior structure meets your travel requirements.

 Best Everyday Carry Backpacks | Wrapped Up